 John Lewis & Partners has 25 product teams, building 40 services on their digital platform, which is built and run by two platform teams.
-There’s around 100 microservices, internal and external components, and downstream dependencies.
-As Digital Platform Enablement Lead, one of my goals was to help product teams deliver more resilient systems.
+There are around 100 microservices, internal and external components, and downstream dependencies.
+As Digital Platform Enablement Lead, one of my goals was to help product teams to deliver more resilient systems.
 Running a Chaos Day is a great way to foster an effective incident response, so I brought Lyndsay in to guide us through our first foray.

 Starting small helped John Lewis & Partners learn and develop a repeatable, scalable approach that they are now replicating out to many more teams.